dashcommunity/proposal-dash-rpms/index.md

 professional built, tested,  packaged, improved and maintained over time.
 I am providing some of that now and want to continue doing that well into the future.
-The goodwill of the community is compensation enough, but if you can find it in you to help monetarily, it would be most welcome.
+The goodwill of the community is compensation enough, but if you can find it in you to assist throught he budgeting process, it would be most welcome.
 Thank you!